manuvn/sigma-delta-neural-networks/Cortex.md

 ## Total energy cost 20uW + 15-60uW (DRAM) =35-80uW

 ## Compute cost growth
-- For Cortex = O(n^2)
+### For Cortex = O(n^2)
-- For a in-memory neuromorphic system,
+### For a in-memory neuromorphic system,
--- Energy cost grows as O(n) for neurons.
+- Energy cost grows as O(n) for neurons.
--- For memory.
+- For memory.
---- Current model analog memory access is very cheap.
+-- Current model analog memory access is very cheap.
---- A single "bit" read with a microsecond pulse costs = 1e-9 * 1e-6 ~ 1fJ.
+-- A single "bit" read with a 100 ns pulse costs = 1e-9 * 1e-7 ~ 0.1 fJ.
---- Matrix multiplication cost is also covered by the memory read cost.
+-- Matrix multiplication cost is also covered by the memory read cost.
---- Therefore, there is a lot of headroom.
+-- Therefore, cost of computation in case of neuromorphic memory is also O(n^2), but scaled by a factor that is about 10000.
+-- Moreover, the matrix multiplication cost is also eliminated.
+-- Per spike cost for the neuron is 10 pJ.
+Lowering this is key.